LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Solved the "How Many Unique Consonants?" kata on Codewars.
 Tweaked out on the animations that play on the initial load of my portfolio's landing page.
 I love that open-source tools like KUTE.js are out there to help smooth out browser inconsistencies.
 Could not get things to play well on IE 11 until I incorporated that library.

 **Thoughts**: As with day 13, it feels great to be in a groove with my portfolio project.
 Hope use this weekend to get a lot of work done so I can start thinking about a resume.

+### Day 15: April 7, 2018

+**Today's Progress**: Got a lot of good work done on the portfolio today.
+Actually had a use case for the _pointer-events_ CSS prop because a nested element was blocking what I wanted happening on the parent's _active_ pseudo-class.
+Also, spent a good deal of setting up a handler of the scroll event that would kick in once the user scrolled down enough.
+Learned about throttling, _requestAnimationFrame_, and window properties such as _pageYOffset_ and _innerHeight_.

+**Thoughts**: Every day brings me that much closer to the job search.
+Scary and exciting. 😮